 Vegan Green Bean Casserole is the healthier version of the traditional side.
 Not everyone is a fan of this vegetable, but when baked this way – we end up scraping the last bits off the serving dish!
-Seriously, there’s almost never any leftovers.
+Seriously, there are almost never any leftovers.

 But I have to admit, my favorite part is the crunchy, salty, and delicious French-fried onion rings.
 Go ahead and snack on a few while the dish is baking.
 It’ll be our little secret!

 How is Vegan Green Bean Casserole different from traditional Green Bean Casserole?

 This vegan version is as delicious as the rich and buttery classic green bean casserole.
 However, we use vegan alternatives for key ingredients.
 For instance, there’s no butter, chicken broth, cream, and milk here.
 Also, we’re using vegan mushroom soup as well.

 As for the French-fried onion rings, we’ll use almond milk for dipping the onions instead of regular milk.
 These substations make it lighter, healthier, but still equally scrumptious!

 Heat your oven to 375F and start preparing the ingredients: